pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 NarraFirma is companion software to the textbook [Working with Stories in Your Community Or Organization: Participatory Narrative Inquiry](http://www.workingwithstories.org).

-Participatory narrative inquiry is an approach in which groups of people participate in gathering and working with raw stories of personal experience in order to make sense of complex patterns for better decision making.
-PNI focuses on the profound consideration of values, beliefs, feelings, and perspectives through the recounting and interpretation of lived experience.
+Participatory Narrative Inquiry is a form of Participatory Action Research in which groups of people share and work with their stories of personal experiences to understand each other and to make collective sense of complex issues and situations.
+You can use it to help the people in your community or organization discover insights, catch emerging trends, make decisions, generate ideas, resolve conflicts, and connect people.

 = What is NarraFirma? =